dyng/ctrlsf.vim/README.md

 3. Press `p` to explore file in a preview window if you only want a glance.

 4. You can edit search result as you like.
-Whenever you apply a change, you can save your change to actual files by `:w`.
+Whenever you apply a change, you can save your change to actual file by `:w`.

-5. If you changed your mind after saving, you can always undo it by pressing `u` and saving it again.
+5. If you change your mind after saving, you can always undo it by pressing `u` and saving it again.

 6. `:CtrlSFOpen` can reopen CtrlSF window when you have closed CtrlSF window.
 It is free because it won't invoke a same but new search.
-A useful command `:CtrlSFToggle` is also available.
+A handy command `:CtrlSFToggle` is also available.

 ## Key Maps